jam3sn/jamesnewman.dev/src/blog/github-shared-workflows.md

 To get started, lets created a central repository for our shared workflows - this **can** be private.
 Once created, you'll want to create a `.github` directory with another directory called `workflows` inside it, like normal for workflows.

-We'll create a simple action that just echos some text for this guide, `echo.yaml`, but feel free to use your own.
+We'll create a simple action that just echo's some text for this guide, `echo.yaml`, but feel free to use your own.
 We also need a properties file which shared the same name, but replacing `.yaml` with `.properties.json`, i.e. `echo.properties.json`.

 Once created, you repository should look like this:
 ```txt